IFRC-Secretariat/espocrm-cva-duplicate-check/docs/035-testing.md

 Set up the tests by doing the following:

+1. Delete all data, including all `Cash Distribution` data, all imports, and all Users.

-1. Create two Partners, e.g. with names `SARC` and `WFP`.
+2. Create two Partners, e.g. with names `SARC` and `WFP`.
 Set their roles to `Partner`.

-2. Create three users with the following info.
+3. Create three users with the following info.
 Click `Save`.

     | User name | Email | Type | Is Active | Partners | Password | Send Email with Access Info to User |
     | -------- | ------- | ------- | ------- | ------- | ------- | ------- |